SpecialEliteSNP/yagpdb-music-player/README.md

 This will take the soundboard commands and manipulate them to act like a music player with custom music you upload to the soundboard.

 ## The main leading command:
 `-music <command>` All commands need to be preceeded by this leading command.
+Where `-` is your server's prefix.

-## The command actions are as follows:
+## Current available command actions are as follows:
 `play` - Plays a song with the given name
 `playtop` - Adds a song with the given name **ON TOP OF THE QUEUE**
 `playskip` - Skips the current song and plays the song you requested
 `search` - Searches from the Soundboard for a song via your query and returns the top 10 results
 `nowplaying` - Shows what song YAGPDB is currently playing
 `grab` - Saves the current playing song to your Direct Messages
-`replay` - Resets the progress of the current song
-`loop` - Toggles looping for the current playing song
-`skip` - Votes to skip the current playing song
+`replay` - Resets the progress of the current song `skip` - Votes to skip the current playing song
 `forceskip` - Skips the current playing song immediately
 `stop` - Stops the current playing track
 `resume` - Resumes queued music
 `disconnect` - Disconnects the bot from the voice channel it is in
 `queue` - Shows the first page of the queue
+`shuffle` - Shuffles the entire queue
+`remove` - Removes a certain entry from the queue
+`clear` - Clears the whole queue

+## Commands to be added in the future:
 `loopqueue` - Toggles looping for the whole queue
 `move` - Moves a certain song to a chosen (or first) position in the queue
 `skipto` - Skips to a certain position in the queue
-`shuffle` - Shuffles the entire queue
-`remove` - Removes a certain entry from the queue
-`clear` - Clears the whole queue
 `leavecleanup` - Removes absent user's songs from the queue
-`removedupes` - Removes duplicate songs from the queue
+`removedupes` - Removes duplicate songs from the queue `loop` - Toggles looping for the current playing song

 ## Instructions for Setting up
 1. Add cc's to custom commands: